nicholaskillin/PCO-Calendly-and-Google-Home-Integration/README.md

 ![](/pictures/break_slack_function_node.png)

 Finally, we have to send that data to Slack with an `http request` node.
 Here is what that should look like.
+You will want to paste the Slack Legacy Token that you received in step 6 into the "Token" field.

 ![](/pictures/slack_http_request.png)